As Yet Untitled (Triangulation), 2024 | plaster cast in plasterboard, 100x70 cm

 first draft at Studio Offbeats | second draft at Kunstverein Ve.Sch.

-Under the title A Perpetual State of Flux, the project’s foundation for the body of work lies in my research and encounters of archaeological sites, symbols, spatial representations, assertions, cultural references, and narratives.
-The exhibition’s design is deeply influenced by archaeological display methods, which emphasize both the physicality and historical resonance of artifacts within space.
+Under the title "A Perpetual State of Flux", the project’s foundation lies in research and encounters of archaeological sites, symbols, spatial representations, assertions, cultural references and narratives.
+The exhibition’s design is influenced by archaeological display methods, which emphasize both the physicality and historical resonance of artifacts within space.

 The plaster casts merged into the wall act as referential structures, The image as a reference to a real location begins to dissolve, intertwining with site-specific features and transforming into an experiential place.
 The image or trace inscribes itself within the space, dissolving the boundary between representation and reality.
 Through this dissolution, the image ceases to be merely an object of viewership; instead, it becomes an integrated, immersive component of the place itself.